The syndicat viticole de Margaux

 The office is elected for three years by the board of directors, which is the implementing body and source of proposals.
 It has 8 members:

-Chairman: Edouard Miailhe, Château Siran
+President: Edouard Miailhe, Château Siran

 Treasurer: Philippe Delfaut , Château Kirwan